astropy/photutils/docs/segmentation.rst

 properties that can be calculated for each source.
 More properties are likely to be added in the future.

-Let's detect sources and measure their properties in a synthetic image. `~photutils.segmentation.SourceCatalog` requires that the input data be background-subtracted, so for this example we will use the :class:`~photutils.background.Background2D` class to produce a background and background noise image.
-After subtracting the background, we define a 2D detection threshold image using only the background RMS image.
-We set the threshold at the 2-sigma (per pixel) noise level.
-In this example, the threshold does not include the background level because it was already subtracted from the data:

-.. doctest-requires:: scipy>=1.6.0

-    >>> from photutils.datasets import make_100gaussians_image
-    >>> from photutils.background import Background2D, MedianBackground
-    >>> data = make_100gaussians_image()
-    >>> bkg_estimator = MedianBackground()
-    >>> bkg = Background2D(data, (50, 50), filter_size=(3, 3),
-    ...                    bkg_estimator=bkg_estimator)
-    >>> data -= bkg.background  # subtract the background
-    >>> threshold = 2. * bkg.background_rms  # above the background

-Now we find sources that have 5 connected pixels (``npixels`` keyword) that are each greater than the corresponding threshold image defined above.
-We also smooth the data with a 2D circular Gaussian kernel with a FWHM of 3 pixels to filter the image prior to thresholding:

-.. doctest-requires:: scipy>=1.6.0, skimage

-    >>> from astropy.convolution import Gaussian2DKernel, convolve
-    >>> from astropy.stats import gaussian_fwhm_to_sigma
-    >>> from photutils.segmentation import detect_threshold, detect_sources
-    >>> sigma = 3.0 * gaussian_fwhm_to_sigma  # FWHM = 3.
-    >>> kernel = Gaussian2DKernel(sigma, x_size=3, y_size=3)
-    >>> convolved_data = convolve(data, kernel, normalize_kernel=True)
-    >>> npixels = 5
-    >>> segm = detect_sources(convolved_data, threshold, npixels=npixels)
-    >>> segm_deblend = deblend_sources(convolved_data, segm, npixels=npixels,
-    ...                                nlevels=32, contrast=0.001)

-As described earlier, the result is a :class:`~photutils.segmentation.SegmentationImage` where sources are labeled by different positive integer values.

-Now let's measure the properties of the detected sources defined in the segmentation image using a simple call to :class:`~photutils.segmentation.SourceCatalog`.
-The output `~astropy.table.QTable` of source properties is generated by the :class:`~photutils.segmentation.SourceCatalog` :meth:`~photutils.segmentation.SourceCatalog.to_table` method.
+Here we'll use the :meth:`~photutils.segmentation.SourceCatalog.to_table` method to generate a `~astropy.table.QTable` of source properties.
 Each row in the table represents a source.
 The columns represent the calculated source properties.
-Note that the only a subset of the source properties are shown below.
-Please see `~photutils.segmentation.SourceCatalog` for the list of the many properties that are calculated for each source:
+The ``label`` column corresponds to the label value in the input segmentation image.
+Note that only a small subset of the source properties are shown below:

-.. doctest-requires:: scipy>=1.6.0, skimage
+.. doctest-requires:: scipy>=1.6.0

-    >>> from photutils.segmentation import SourceCatalog
-    >>> cat = SourceCatalog(data, segm_deblend, convolved_data=convolved_data)
     >>> tbl = cat.to_table()
     >>> tbl['xcentroid'].info.format = '.2f'  # optional format
     >>> tbl['ycentroid'].info.format = '.2f'